SaverioCode/SLog/README.md

 # Simple Logger
 **As simple as possible**
 ## Description
-Simple logger is an header only c++ logger that has no intet to replace complex and feature reach loggers.
+Simple logger is a **singleton**, **thread safe**, **header only** C++(17+) logger that has no intet to replace complex and feature reach loggers.
 Instead the main focus is on **simplicity**.
 It's simple to use and to integrate.
 You should take no more then 10 minutes ([5 Step Guide](#5-step-guide)) to learn how to use it and integrate it in your own project.
-And if I'm wrong maybe you are a novice or just dumb!.
+And if I'm wrong maybe you are a too novice or just dumb!.
 Anyway I like you, so let me know!
 Simple logger use the **RAII** idiom, that means that you don't have to take care about memory managment, but just to use it!
+## Contribute
+Suggestion and contribution are welcome!
+Just contact me and I'll be glad to answer you
+## Requiriments
+- C++ 17+

+Why from 17?
+To reduce boiler plate code, but manually defining everything, and trying to use new optimization offered by the lenguage.
+Does it means that is super optimized and whatever?
+No, but It's definetly using some new feature offered by the lenguage.
+For example c++11 and previous would fail for the use of `std::make_unique`(introduced in c++14) that optimize `std::unique_ptr` allocation.
+Instead c++14 it's going to fail because in some situation move and copy constructor have been deleted, reling on _Copy Elipsion_ that it's guaranteed from c++17

+It's possible that in future releases I'm going to support older version.
+At least 14 and maybe 11.
+Let's see
+## Supported Platforms and Compilers
+### Platforms
+At this stage I'm not going to provide any officially supported platforms, but for some easy test I can excpeted to work on all major linux distros and windows 10+.
+### Compilers
+**gnu** , **clang** and unofficially **mvsc**
 ## 5 Step Guide
 1. #### Import the _logger.hpp_ file.
 2. #### Include the header where you are going to use it!